 First offense DUIs are not to be taken lightly.
 A first offense, even with a clean criminal background, is a life-altering event.
 In California, a DUI accusation typically results in two (2) DUI charges.
 Typically, these charges are referred to as the “a” and “b” counts, based on the DUI statutes: California Vehicle Code section 23152(a) and (b).

-The “a” count, is the general offense of driving under the influence.
-It is a misconception that if a person’s blood-alcohol concentration (BAC) is under 0.08 percent, they cannot be convicted of DUI.
+The “a” count is the general offense of driving under the influence.
+It is a misconception that a person cannot be convicted of DUI if their blood-alcohol concentration (BAC) is under .08 percent.
 CVC 23152(a) allows a person to be prosecuted for DUI if they drove a motor vehicle with alcohol in their system, and the alcohol affected their motor skills to the level of measurable impairment.

 In order to determine whether you were “under the influence,” the prosecution will rely on evidence and observations collected by the arresting officer.
 This includes performance on field sobriety tests, observations of balance and gait, odors of alcohol, and slurred speech.

-Because California separates DUI into two offenses, it is possible to have a BAC less than 0.08 percent and still be convicted of DUI under CVC 23152(a).
-For these reasons, it is important to speak with an experienced attorney who understands these distinctions, has the ability to navigate both charges, and handle your case properly.
+Because California separates DUI into two offenses, it is possible to have a BAC less than .08 percent and still be convicted of DUI under CVC 23152(a).
+For these reasons, it is important to speak with an experienced attorney who understands these distinctions, has the ability to navigate both charges and handle your case properly.

 Typically, a first offense DUI is prosecuted as a misdemeanor offense.
 In San Diego, the penalties include:

-- Informal probation for 3 – 5 years;
+- Informal probation for three to five years

-- Installation of an Ignition Interlock Device for up to 3 years; and
+- Installation of an ignition interlock device for up to three years

 - Negative auto insurance impacts